BERS Registration FAQs

 We’re excited to sign up for BERS!
 What do we do to register?

-Families with students currently enrolled in the school receive an email from the Beth El Religious School with a link to registration – this link is specific to your family and will have your information pre-filled out, as we have it in our database.
+Families with students enrolled for the 2019-2020 school year receive an email from the Beth El Religious School with a link to registration – this link is specific to your family and will have your information pre-filled out, as we have it in our database.
 New families can go directly to the registration section of the BERS page on the Beth El website and register there.
 Our online registration process is easy and self-guided.
-We’ll also be here if you have any questions – (301) 652-8569 x309.
+We’ll also be here if you have any questions – contact Carmen Izurieta, Religious School Program Coordinator at firstname.lastname@example.org or (301) 652-8569 x109.

 When is early bird registration?

-We are already enrolled at school at BERS.
-Do we need to register for a new year of classes, or can you just roll over our registration from this year?
+We were enrolled at BERS for the 2019-2020 year.
+Do we need to register for a new year of classes, or can you just roll over our registration?

 All students need to register each year for the religious school.
-We cannot roll over any of your information.
+While cannot roll over any of your information, clicking on your family’s unique registration link will pre-load the form with the information as we currently have it – you can update any changes there as well.

 When do we have to pay for Religious School?

 When you register your child(ren) for religious school, you will pay a $75 registration fee per child.
-You will also have the opportunity to make a donation to our Religious School Committee’s Teacher Appreciation Fund, which shows our amazing faculty how much they are valued throughout the year.
+You will also have the opportunity to make a donation to our Religious School Committee’s Teacher Appreciation Fund, which our Religious School Committee uses to show our amazing faculty how much they are valued throughout the year.

 Which teachers are teaching each session/day/grade?